zoom-care/candidate-project-qa-automation/README.md

 - Click on the date selector.
 - It should display the date popup.
 - Select a date.
-- If available clinic/provider/appointment is present for that date then that details should be displayed.
+- If available clinic/provider/appointment is present for that date then corresponding details should be displayed.

 ### TC 4 : Verify to schedule an appointment

 - Navigate to page https://www.zoomcare.com/schedule.
-- For available provider and verify appointment details are present.
+- For available provider and date, verify appointment details are present.
 - The button with time details should be displayed.
 - The time should be as per the local time zone.
 - If more than 6 , then 5 appointments should displayed and a More button should be displayed.
 - Click on More and all the appointments list should be displayed.
 - Less button should be displayed.
 Click on it and should go back to original state.
-- Click on the button and we should be navigated to log in page from where once you login you can book the appointment.
+- Click on the button and we should be navigated to Login page from where once you login you can book the appointment.
-- If you click on "Back", then confirmation box should appear to confirm if you want to leave the appointment.
+- If you click on "Back", then a confirmation box should appear to confirm if you want to leave the appointment.

 ### TC 5 : Verify Provider details (Automated)